 The first thing to notice is that there are several extra bolts on the C7.
 DO NOT ADJUST THE FRONT PIVOT BOLT!
-This is the bearing for the swing arm and it wants to be snug but not too tight, physician as you can overtighten this bolt and damage the bearings inside.
+This is the bearing for the swing arm and it wants to be snug but not too tight, generic viagra as you can overtighten this bolt and damage the bearings inside.
 The way to adjust the internal spring which controls the arm tension is with the 1/2” Spring Bolt located on the baseplate at the back of the truck.
-It’s the same size as the wheel nut, ed whereas the Pivot Bolt is the same size as the Kingpin, 9/16”.
+It’s the same size as the wheel nut, whereas the Pivot Bolt is the same size as the Kingpin, 9/16”.
 You can adjust the Kingpin Nut as well, and this will change rail stiffness.
 Tightening the Kingpin Nut will stiffen the rail-to-rail action and also reduce wheelbite, while loosening the Kingpin Nut will soften the rail-to-rail action.

 How much does adjusting the C2 back truck change the board’s performance?